sanyaade-fintechnology/Point-Pay-SDK-Android/README.md

  ```

 #### Dependencies
-Include the following dependencies from payleven repository in Gradle or Maven depending on the build environment you work with.
+Depending on your chosen build environment, ensure to include the following dependencies from the payleven repository in either Gradle or Maven.

 ###### Gradle
 In the module's gradle.build file, inside the dependencies section: